 - Sprinkle a few drops of lemon and cover tightly to keep your guacamole fresh and delish!

 - Get more juice from lemons and limes by microwaving for 7-10 seconds.
-Then roll back and forth on the counter with your hand.
+Then roll back and forth on the counter with your hand before cutting.
 You'll get more juice with less effort when you do this!

 MORE FOOD HACKS